ymcatwincities/openy/docs/Development/Server Requirements.md

   - libapache2-mod-php{{ php_version }}

- * MySQL 5.5+ .
+4. MySQL 5.5+ .
 Here are the best settings to get it fast and furious
- * Apache 2 with mod-php (preffered for stability) or nginx with php-fpm (better for speed and scalability)
+5. Apache 2 with mod-php (preffered for stability) or nginx with php-fpm (better for speed and scalability)
- * Memcache server
+6. Memcache server (optional)

-### Server tools
+7. Server tools
  * Ansible (optional)
  * Docker (optional)
  * SOLR 4.x (if there will be requirement for SOLR search support)